 Since cottages are smaller properties, they’re best suited to couples or small groups of friends and families.
 Most cottages are hosted by a local, rather than a business.

 There are more than 80 cottages in Brighton and its surroundings.
 If you’re planning on hiking and biking in the South Downs National Park, cast your net a little wider and consider staying in the countryside.

 A real star of the traditional British seaside holiday, everyone loves a bed and breakfast.
 While they may not be as popular as they once were, they’re still a great option for your vacation in Brighton.

 Sitting somewhere between a hostel and hotel price-wise, they offer budget accommodation that is comfortable and cosy.
 Most bed and breakfasts are operated by local owners, and they’ll only be too happy to share their tips and tricks for visiting their city so you have a great time.

 In a bed and breakfast, you can expect your own private room and bathroom and breakfast each morning.
 Whether it’s continental or cooked depends on your host.
 Many Brighton B & Bs can be found on the seafront.

 Though tiny houses aren’t exactly common in Brighton, there are a few to choose from.
 And these seriously cool properties are the sort of place that you come to Airbnb for!

 The growing trend of tiny houses is about maximising space and living simply in a small home.
 And why would you need any more than that on vacation?
 You’ll still get a kitchenette or fully equipped kitchen and open living space and queen/ king bed.

-Tiny houses rarely accommodate more than four people comfortably, but we’d say they’re best for a couple or solo traveller who are looking for something a little quirky or unique on their trip.
+Tiny houses rarely accommodate more than four people comfortably, but I’d say they’re best for a couple or solo traveller who is looking for something a little quirky or unique on their trip.